Amed Rosario Player Props: Guardians vs. White Sox

-After hitting .262 with two doubles, a triple and three RBI in his past 10 games, Amed Rosario and the Cleveland Guardians take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 6:10 PM ET on Tuesday.
+The Cleveland Guardians, including Amed Rosario (.225 slugging percentage in past 10 games, including zero homers), take on starter Michael Kopech and the Chicago White Sox at Progressive Field, Wednesday at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the White Sox.
+He had a hitless performance in his most recent game (0-for-3) against the White Sox.

 Amed Rosario Game Info & Props vs. the White Sox